-Waivers:
+Waivers

-- 3. A student who successfully completes a college preparatory course under Texas Education Code § 28.014 is exempt for a period of twenty-four (24) months from the date of high school graduation with respect to the content area of the course.
+- 1. A student who successfully completes a college preparatory course under Texas Education Code § 28.014 is exempt for a period of twenty-four (24) months from the date of high school graduation with respect to the content area of the course.
 The student must enroll in the student's first college-level course in the exempted content area in the student's first year of enrollment in an institution of higher education.
 This exemption applies only at the institution of higher education that partners with the school district in which the student is enrolled to provide the course.
-Additionally, an institution of higher education may enter into a Memorandum of Understanding with a partnering institution of higher education to accept the exemption for the college preparatory course. - 4.
+Additionally, an institution of higher education to accept the exemption for the college preparatory course. - 2.
 An institution may exempt a non-degree-seeking or non-certificate-seeking student.